 - Talk to your vet about oral or topical flea remedies.
 Flea collars can be highly toxic so avoid them if possible.

 - If you prefer natural remedies, make a strong solution by adding a few cut lemons or two cups of rosemary leaves to hot water.
 Allow the mixture to cool down and use it to spray, rinse, or soak your pet.

 Beyond being a nuisance, fleas can also spread diseases and parasites.
-Although rare, some of the most dangerous diseases are flea-borne typhus and bubonic plague.
+Although rare, some of the flea-borne typhus and bubonic plague.

 If a flea infection goes undetected, your pet may develop a heartworm or tapeworm.
 Tapeworm may occasionally infest people as well.

 Detecting a flea infestation can be upsetting, but take heart.
 They can be quickly eradicated if you take the appropriate measures.
 Vacuum every few days.
 Clean up your lawns regularly, and dispose of any debris as soon as possible.
 Make sure you launder all linens and other cloth items regularly and at high heat.

 The most important thing to remember is that you must treat your home, yard, and pet at the same time.
 This can help prevent re-infestation.